Niassa Carnivore Project / Mariri

 Ashleigh Lee / Executive Assistant of TRT Conservation Foundation

 Ashleigh’s background is in graphic design and in the last three years she has used her artistic, design and administration skills for conservation efforts as the full-time executive assistant for TRT Conservation Foundation, the Niassa Carnivore Project and WE Africa.
 Ashleigh is a lifelong animal lover and animal welfare advocate.
-She lives in a small village in South Africa with her husband, four cats and a dog.
+She lives in a small village in South Africa with her four cats and a dog.